isomerpages/mindef-sg101/_economy/growing-our-economy/1986-to-1996-rebounding-into-a-decade-of-growth.md

 Moreover, to ensure that we did not become over-reliant on electronics, we also diversified within the manufacturing sector.

 For one, the government embarked on an ambitious plan to develop a petrochemicals facility that would entrench Singapore as a global petrochemicals hub.
-Jurong Island is a man-made island that combined the best of Singapore – forward thinking, a dare-to-do-and-dream attitude, and an ability to deliver the final product.
+Jurong Island is a man-made island that combined the best of Singapore – forward thinking, a dare-to-do-and-dream attitude, and an ability to deliver on our word.

 [![Alt text for image on Isomer site](/images/economy/growing-our-economy/Case%20Study_Jurong%20Island.gif)](/economy/digging-deeper-case-studies/jurong2)